Gilisinai/chat-app/README.md

 ### Main Dashboard

-A user can see whos currently conncted, have a chat area and a side metadata panel about the current channel.
+A user can see whos currently connected, have a chat area and a side metadata panel about the current channel.
+A channel can be marked as star and be a favorite for a current user.

 <p align="center"><img src="assets/chat-app-home.PNG" width="600" /></p>